Animation by Mo Massen; furnished to me by Alessandro Zorat

 It is a fact that light travels faster than the speed of sound,

-this explains why some guys would appear bright,
+this explains why some appear bright,

 until you hear them speak.